-DRAM pricing continued to decline in December, as levels plunged to their lowest point of the year, according to the market research firm iSuppli, now part of IHS Inc. (NYSE: IHS).
+DRAM continued to head down a grim path of unstoppable decline in December, as pricing levels plunged to their lowest point of the year after months of dramatic decline, according to market research ?rm iSuppli, now part of IHS Inc. (NYSE: IHS).

 As of December 10, the contract price for a 2-gigabyte (GB) Double Data Rate 3 (DDR3) DRAM module stood at $21.00—down more than 50 percent from $44.40 just six months ago in June.
-The dive in pricing is not restricted to DDR3 alone: Prices also have plummeted in the previous-generation DDR2 devices—declining to $21.50 in December, compared to $38.80 in June.
+The dive in pricing is not restricted to DDR3 alone: Prices also have plummeted in the previous-generation DDR 2 devices—now at a nadir of $21.50, compared to $38.80 in June.

-DDR3 has faster transfer speeds and consumes less power than the older DDR2 device type, noted Mike Howard, principal analyst for DRAM and memory at iSuppli.
-However, prices have fallen faster for DDR3 than for the other varieties of DRAM because of its high volume, accounting for more than 60 percent of total DRAM bits shipped during the fourth quarter.
+DDR3 has faster transfer speeds and consumes less power than the older DDR2 device type.
+However, prices have fallen faster for DDR3 than for the other varieties of DRAM because of its high volume, accounting for more than 60 percent of total memory bits shipped during the fourth quarter.

 The decline in prices means that it has become considerably less expensive for PC original equipment manufacturers (OEM) to load machines with more DRAM.
-DRAM content per PC, which grew by 24 percent in 2010, is forecasted to expand by more than 33 percent in 2011.
+DRAM content per PC, which grew by 24 percent in 2010, is forecasted to expand by more than 33 percent in 2011, iSuppli memory forecasts show.
 And as long as DRAM costs equate to less than 10 percent of the ASP for PCs, manufacturers will continue to increase the memory content in their computers.

 Read More > DRAM Pricing Continues to Collapse